Vietnam.vn - Nền tảng quảng bá Việt Nam

 Letter written by Vo Thi Tan to her mother 5 days before her death.
 (Photo courtesy)

-During her marriage to Mr. Muoi Be, Sau Man only got to see her husband 4 times.
-When she left the army to return home to prepare for the birth of her first child, she heard that her husband had died while fighting at Chang Chet fort.
+During her marriage with Mr. Muoi Be, Sau Man only got to see her husband 4 times.
+When she left the army to return home to prepare for the birth of her first child, she heard that her husband had died while fighting at Chang Chet base.
 Holding back her grief, she gave birth and not long after had to leave the child with her parents to continue fighting...

 In 1967, she was awarded the title of Hero of the Liberation Armed Forces, joined the Southern Heroes delegation to the North, and had the honor of meeting President Ho Chi Minh.
-When she returned to the South, Sau Man worked in politics in Military Region 9 until she retired under the regime.
-With her great sacrifices and contributions to the Fatherland, Mrs. Man was awarded the title of Heroic Vietnamese Mother by the State in 1994.
+When she returned to the South, Sau Man worked in politics in Military Region 9 until she retired according to the regime.
+With her great sacrifices and contributions to the Fatherland, Mrs. Man was awarded the title of Vietnamese Heroic Mother by the State in 1994.
 She was also awarded the title of Hero of the People's Armed Forces and many other medals and orders.
 Mrs. Man's life was written into the book "My Life" by writer Bui Hien.

 Hong Minh